iamsahilvhora/tailwindcss-templates/README.md

 A utility-first CSS framework for rapidly building custom user interfaces.
 For full documentation, visit https://tailwindcss.com/

+## Roadmap
+The following features will be implemented at the next versions:
+* Components library
+* Premium templates

 ## License
 Licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Support
 Please use the GitHub issues for support requests.
 If you need someone to develop your site in Tailwind CSS for you, hit me up at [iamsahilvhora@gmail.com](mailto:iamsahilvhora@gmail.com)

+## Changelog
+**1.0.1**
+First public version

+## Tell me what you've created
+Ping me on [Twitter](https://twitter.com/iamsahilvhora).
+I'd definitely love to see what you've done with Tailwind CSS!

-## Creator
+## Author
-**Sahil Vhora**, Freelance Full-stack Designer
+Crafted with ❤️ by **Sahil Vhora**, Freelance Full-stack Designer

-Follow me on Twitter, https://twitter.com/iamsahilvhora
+Follow me on Twitter, [@iamsahilvhora](https://twitter.com/iamsahilvhora)